 Cord also reminded people that FEMA has a booklet on line called “Are You Ready?” that is available one per address.

 He said he is working with the Red Cross on making sure regional shelter space is available to anyone from Norton who needs it.
 Because of the cost of staffing a town shelter, that option would only be available for a local event – regional shelters will be available at nearby locations for universal events like storms or earthquakes.

 Selectman Bob Kimball said the town would be well advised not to wait until tomorrow to tackle preparedness.
 “We could have storms coming through tomorrow,” he said.

 The National Oceanic and Atmospheric Administration just this Thursday revised its predictions of named storms, saying between 12 to 17 “named storms” are expected nationwide during the 2012 hurricane season, with three or four of those escalating into full blown hurricanes.
 The most recent predictions reflect a 35 percent increase in the normal number of hurricanes, according to CNN’s website.

 Schleicher and Cord will be at a selectmen’s meeting in September, National Preparedness Month.
-At that time, the town will also honor Norton police officer Charles Turcotte, who rescued an 18-year-old from a flaming car on Thursday morning.
+At that time, the town will also honor Norton police officer Charles Turcotte, who on Thursday morning.

-Norton Police Department will also be utilizing the MyPD app to stay connected with the community.
+Norton Police Department will also be utilizing the to stay connected with the community.